Wankowicz-Lab/ensemble_bioinformatic_toolkit/README.md

-# ensemble_bioinformatic_toolkit
+# Ensemble Bioinformatic Toolkit
-This is a collection of scripts that can be used on multiconformer or ensemble-based structural models.
+This is a collection of scripts for use with multiconformer or ensemble-based structural models.
+This contains scripts related to Seo et al 2025.

+NOTE: DOCUMENTATION RELATED TO THESE SCRIPTS ARE STILL IN PROGRESS.

 The directory is partitioned into three portions:
-1) CL tools: These are wrapper scripts to run data tools and get initial information from PDBs.
-2) Multiconformer tools: These are scripts applied to get inforamtion from PDBs such as hydrogen bonds, SASA, close residues, ect.
+1) Multiconformer tools: These are scripts applied to get information from PDBs, such as hydrogen bonds, SASA, close residues, etc.
-3) Analysis and plotting: These are scripts to analyze inforamtion from data tool and plot them.
+2) Analysis and plotting: These are scripts to analyze information from the data tool and plot it.